 I’ve wanted to talk about my body image struggles and my blindness in a correlating way for sometime now.
 Many people don’t realize that just because I can’t see well, doesn’t mean I don’t struggle with what I do see or feel.
 I don’t blame my blindness for my past eating disorder, but it has played a role in my body challenges.

 I was born with Retinitis Pigmentosa and had poor vision even before my declared blindness.
-I grew up knowing everything I could about my eyes.
+Growing up, I knew everything I could about my eyes.
 I also grew up without labeling my body.
 Others labeled me “thick,” but I didn’t start to look at my body and it’s shape until junior high.

 I wasn’t officially declared legally blind until a year or so after I began my struggle with bulimia, but I have gotten a repeat comment and message, that sort of inspired this.